CliffordAnderson/XQuery4Humanists/README.md

 Hint: You'll probably need to use regular expressions to clean up the strings.
 If so, this function ```fn:replace($words, "[!?.',/-]", "")``` should do the trick nicely.

-Give it a try yourself before checking out [what I came up with](http://try-zorba.28.io/queries/xquery/ZZf2fGYOwtkBvN8sbzI4cX4plYw%3D).
+Give it a try yourself before checking out what I came up with...
+[Zorba](http://try-zorba.28.io/queries/xquery/ZZf2fGYOwtkBvN8sbzI4cX4plYw%3D) and [Gist](https://gist.github.com/CliffordAnderson/468e0b6a8ee6143676f9).
 I'm sure you can do better, right?
 If you've found a simpler solution, tweet it out to #prog4humanists.

 Extra Credit: Add an expression to the query to eliminate common stop-words–i.e. "of," "the," etc.–from your dictionary.